splitbrain/pinoutleaf/README.md

 3. The SVG diagrams will update automatically.
 4. Click the images to download them.

-Feel free to open an issue when you create a new pinout leaf and we can add it to the list of existing leafs.
+Feel free to open an issue when you create a new pinout leaf and we can add it to the list of existing leaves.

-### Premade Leafs
+### Premade Leaves

 Check the [pinouts](https://github.com/splitbrain/pinoutleaf/tree/gh-pages/pinouts) directory for boards that have already been defined.